5 Must-Visit Durga Puja Celebrations in Switzerland 2025

 This particular Durga puja festival in Geneva is different from the others.
 The reason behind this is Centre Vedantique (Vedanta Centre), an extended branch of Belur Math run by the principles of Sri Ramakrishna, Maa Sarada, and Swami Vivekananda.

-- Venue: Centre Védantique- Avenue d’Aïre 63, 1203 Genève
+- Location: Centre Védantique- Avenue d’Aïre 63, 1203 Genève

 4. Sarbojonin Ananda Loke Milan Mandi Swiss Bangla Durga Puja

-Venue: Goldbrunnenstrasse,8055 Zurich, Switzerland.
+Location: Goldbrunnenstrasse,8055 Zurich, Switzerland.

-5. Durga puja at Basel Switzerland
+5. Durga Puja at Basel, Switzerland

-Durga puja in Switzerland
+Durga Puja in Switzerland

-The five days of Durga puja
+The five days of Durga Puja

 - Maha Sashthi